jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

         'profile' => 'production'
     ]);

-See :doc:`credentials` for more information on configuring credentials and the INI file format.
+See :doc:`guide_credentials` for more information on configuring credentials and the INI file format.

 .. _cfg_region: